LangStream/documentation/pipeline-agents/ai-actions/compute-ai-embeddings.md

 ```

 {% hint style="info" %}
-Ollama models may compute embeddings but currently they are not as good as the ones provided by OpenAI or Huggingface.
-In the future Ollama will models specifics for embeddings.
+Ollama models may compute embeddings but they are currently not as good as models provided by OpenAI or Huggingface.
+Ollama will provide models specifically for embeddings in the future.
 {% endhint %}

 ### Using Amazon Bedrock